Your cart is currently empty!

 12. 38 Special Ammo

-The .38 special ammo is popular for home and self-defense situations.
-It is slightly larger than a 9 mm slug, (9 mm vs. 9.1 mm) and will fit into most .38 special guns.
+The .38 special ammo is popular for home and self-defense.
+It is slightly larger than the 9mm and fits into most .38 special handguns.
+However, the .38 S&W variety has a larger case diameter and is incompatible with standard .38 special revolvers.

 13. Open Tip Bullets – Match Bullets

-OTB – Open tip Bullets are also known as match bullets because they are a favorite at shooting events and for target practice.
+Open tip bullets are also known as match bullets because they are a favorite at shooting events and for target practice.
 They get their name due to a small indentation at the tip.

 14. Law Enforcement Bullets